InStat: InStat Media

 InStat offers media support with specific reports for broadcasters, online data feeds for TV coverage and online access to data via mobile app.
 Media has huge impact in the leagues where local broadcasters refuse to create their own on-screen table sheets with score, sponsors licensees and half-time break on-screen captures.
 InStat generates automatic creatives for leagues’ needs.

 InStat provides data to media partners, which is used in match analysis articles and on air.
 Live data is used by TV and websites to enrich the broadcast and attract viewers.

 InStat TV

 InStat has been filming matches for 12+ years.
 In 2018 InStat started to work as a broadcasting company and founded a branch called InStat TV, signed a 3-year deal with 380 broadcast matches per season with the second-tier Russian football championship.
-Since then InStat also signed broadcast deals in rugby, futsal and football outside Russia.
+Since then InStat also signed broadcast deals in rugby, futsal, international football and more sporting events.